How Materialism Has Restricted Our Understanding of Death

 Post-Materialism for Positive Societal Change

 The postmaterialist paradigm fosters positive values such as compassion, respect, and peace because it promotes an awareness of our interconnection.
 Additionally, it acknowledges spiritual experiences, which relate to a fundamental dimension of human existence and are frequently reported across all cultures.
 These experiences offer an enlarged perspective on the nature of the self and reality that cannot be accommodated within a materialist framework.
 There is mounting evidence that spiritual experiences are often associated with better mental health and greater compassion and life meaning.
-These are very today as poor mental health; loss of meaning and a lack of compassion certainly contribute to the violence and unrest around the world.
+These are important today as poor mental health; loss of meaning and a lack of compassion certainly contribute to the violence and unrest around the world.
 Lastly, by emphasizing a deep connection between ourselves and nature at large, the postmaterialist paradigm also promotes environmental awareness and the preservation of our planet.

 It is a very fortunate time for science and society.
 We are at a tipping point, where the old materialist paradigm is not holding up for much longer.
 This is exciting because it opens up a whole new world of possibilities for understanding ourselves, the earth, and our connection to the greater whole of existence and each other.